 If you flip them over as soon as you take them out of the oven, all of the hot caramel will run off the buns.
 If you leave them too long in the pan then they’ll stick to the bottom and you won’t be able to get them out.

-As I get older, I find that I’m satisfied with option 1 (see below) because I have to watch my sugar intake and whatnot.
+As I get older, I find that I’m satisfied with option one (see below) because I have to watch my sugar intake and whatnot.
 Kids, I find, prefer the second method because it’s so much sweeter and they don’t care about the calories!

-Caramel Sticky Buns No Nuts
+Old Fashioned Sticky Buns No Nuts

 Caramel sticky buns don’t have to be made with nuts if you prefer that.
 As long as you cover the bottom of the pan with the caramel mixture, you’re sure to end up with a great sticky bun.